hitblast/hitblast.github.io/content/blogs/my-fish-shell-experience.md

 Okay so, remember how I mentioned my typing speed early on in this entry, well..

-Typing around 130-150wpm alone obsoletes the need for an autocompletion setup, assuming you have a muscle memory for typing commands everywhere, which I essentially do.
+Typing around 130-150wpm obsoletes the need for an autocompletion setup, assuming you have a muscle memory for typing commands everywhere, which I essentially do.
 I use shell commands *everywhere*, from self-hosting services on cloud to `ssh`-ing into other devices.
 And after years of typing commands, autocompletion is a feature which has essentially been "wiped out" of my memory.
 Why need an autocomplete if your brain does it for you?

 And, typing in such speeds only makes the command appear as flickers on your screen.

-This feature alone renders my use case for fish virtually "useless", except when I really need to see some documentation for a command without typing `man <command>` or `brew help <command>`, though I prefer the latter more.
+This alone renders my use case for fish virtually "useless", except when I really need to see some documentation for a command without typing `man <command>` or `brew help <command>`, though I prefer the latter more.

 Also, since fish is not POSIX-compliant, I can't run shell scripts which derive from `zsh` or bash.
 It would also probably result in me losing my muscle memory in bash over time, which would result in a major con for me since I write a lot of CI/CD pipeline code for deploying my applications.

-fish is also, for the most part, **slower than bash** altogether.
-Though it uses Rust, bash uses C as its primary source language and can often deliver the fastest, no-bloat terminal experience.
+Finally, fish, for the most part, **slower than bash**.
+This might come as a surprise, but bash uses C as its primary source language and can often deliver the fastest, no-bloat terminal experience.
 However, since we spend most of our time inside terminal applications and not shells, this can or can't be a factor which you might consider when choosing between them.

 ### Verdict

-fish can be a really useful shell depending on your personal scope of use.
-I personally find bash "enough" for what I do - run code, do light data manipulation and just generally enjoy the terminal side of things.
-It may be different for other people, but at the end of the day, it's your "personal preference" which makes you choose the perfect combination of workflows.
+Depending on your personal scope of usage, fish can be a really great alternative to bash.
+I personally find bash "enough" for the things
+I do - run code, do light data manipulation and just generally enjoy the terminal side of things.
+It may be different for other people, but at the end of the day, it's your "personal preference" which makes you choose the perfect combination of workflows to go with.